puppetlabs/bolt/documentation/bolt_installing.md

 This data is associated with a random, non-identifiable user UUID.

-To see the data Bolt collects, add `--log-level debug` to a command.
+To see the data Bolt collects, add `--log-level trace` to a command.

 ### Why does Bolt collect data?